isotopp/isotopp.github.io/content/posts/2020-09-22-alter-table-for-uuid.md

 ![](/uploads/2020/09/random-order.png)

 *Primary Key values are randomly chosen: Any page contains a primary key that is hot.
-As soon as it is being accessed, the entire 16KB page is loaded.*
+As soon as it is being accessed, the entire 16 KB page is loaded.*

 So we need a comparatively larger (often: much larger) amount of memory to have a useful cache for this table.